-Minnesota seasons offer more variey of climate and experience than almost any other place on earth.
-The changing seasons also offer more variety of experiences and activities than you can find in most travel destinations.
+Minnesota seasons offer more variety of climate and experience than almost any other place on earth.
+Our all four seasons 0f the year offer more variety of experiences and activities than you will find in most travel destinations.

 Winter days sometimes warm to no more than -10 degrees F. Summer days can reach 100 degrees F. In between these extremes, however, are all of the delightful days and nights that make so many wonderful Minnesota memories.